orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 }
 ```

+C
+  // TODO: map where each change in sequence effects the next one, vs map where we expect the initial structure to be the same  TODO COUNTS FOR EVERY CHANGE.
+Might trigger changes which alter multiple layers of the altered Ray. -> Selection might not be reachable, or differently, or distance is altered, etc..
+  // TODO: Indexes relative to what?
+The original structure probably, or the applied filter?
+Or which filter?

 // TODO: next for certain selections might not have a next, but others do.
 Different functionality for remaining at those boundaries (can be done by infinite loop in the structure at the end), discarding them (default behavior?), or ... ?